 - Has the borrower ever been a partner in a financing operation in which SEA or SH incidents were recorded and, if so, did the borrower take action to address these incidents?
-If no action was taken in a situation where a SEA or SH incident was recorded in a previous financing operation, project is excluded. - Does the borrower have a basic understanding of its responsibilities to address SEA and SH as part of project oversight?
-If no, project is excluded. - Is the borrower committed to preventing and responding to SEA and SH during the implementation of the project?
+If no action was taken in a situation where a SEA or SH incident was recorded in a previous financing operation, project is excluded. - Does the borrower have a basic awareness of its responsibilities to address SEA and SH as part of project oversight?
+If no, is the borrower willing and able to learn its responsibilities to address SEA and SH as part of project oversight?
+If no, project is excluded. - Having understood the responsibilities to address SEA and SH as part of project oversight, is the borrower committed to taking measures for preventing and responding to SEA and SH during the implementation of the project?
 If no, project is excluded.